jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 `row_split`/`column_split` is set as categorical variables, there will be multiple categorical variables.
 By default, the titles are in a form of `"level1,level2,..."` which corresponds to every combination of levels in all categorical variables.
-The titles for splitting can be controlled by "a title template".
+The titles for splitting can be controlled by "a template".

 **ComplexHeatmap** supports three types of templates.
 The first one is by